Customize your team site for file storage and sharing

 For info on expanding your lists with more columns, see Create a column in a SharePoint list or library.

-View a video on adding calendars to your site, see Create a shared calendar in Office 365.
+View a video on adding calendars to your site, see Create a shared calendar.

 Your team site shares almost everything with all members of the group associated with the site.
 If you want to have a separate site for specific customers, you can create additional team sites, and manage them using SharePoint hub sites.
 Here's more information.